ttrifonov/EventBrain/README.rst

 To start a single actor, use the following command:

-eventbrain/bin/launcher.py --type=actor -id=CPU.CPU_usage -d -p /path/to/pid -l /path/to/logs/some.log start
+::eventbrain/bin/launcher.py --type=actor --id=CPU.CPU_usage --daemonize --pid-dir=/path/to/pid --log-file=/path/to/logs/some.log start

 The -d(--daemonize) option will start the actor in daemon mode, otherwise will be started in blocking mode.